Kulturfy

 OVERVIEW

 International audiences love K-content but often miss the meaning behind what they're watching.
 When curiosity hits, they pause, switch apps, and search for answers that never quite match the moment.
-I wanted to fix that.

 ROLE